kenshincui/AlamofireURLCache/README.md

 ### Ignore server-side cache configuration

-By default, if the server is configured with cache headers, the server-side configuration is used, but you can ignore this configuration by setting the *ignoreServer* parameter, using the custom cache age。
+By default, if the server is configured with cache headers, the server-side configuration is used, but you can use the custom cache age and ignore this configuration by setting the *ignoreServer* parameter。

 ```swift
 Alamofire.request("https://myapi.applinzi.com/url-cache/default-cache.php",refreshCache:false).responseJSON(completionHandler: { response in